Yes! Come early (8am) to register on the Tuesday morning.

 Yes, we will provide lunch on conference days.
 We will also provide some snacks throughout the day.
 Dietary requirements are collected in the registration form.

-Most evenings will host an activity with some food and drinks provided, but in limited quantities and not intended as a full dinner experience.
-We strongly encourage you to make friends and go explore town for dinner.
+Most evenings will host an activity with some snacks and drinks provided, but in limited quantities and not intended as a full dinner experience.
+We strongly encourage you to make friends and get dinner.

-If you have an “accommodation” travel grant and are booked by us to stay in the student residence, you will have access to the kitchens to prepare your own meals.
+If you have an “accommodation” travel grant and are booked by us to stay in the student residence, you will have access to the kitchens to prepare your own meals, but there is no cutlery.

 The campus food court has a limited operating schedule during recess, but there is a small grocery shop on campus, and Westwood Mall (approx. 2 kilometers outside of campus) has ample options to grab a bite.